EchoFramework/EchoFrameWork/README.md

 İf you want get information framework about read this documentation !

 #Do you like this framework ?
-İf you like this framework system please donate me ^_^ (Thanks for donate)-> My Donate Link
+İf you like this framework system please donate me ^_^ (Thanks for donate)-> https://www.paypal.me/kadir

 #What is this ?
 This framework has very basic system.
-You can create plug-ins easier . -> Go to Document
+You can create plug-ins easier . -> Go to Document (Coming Soon)

 #Credits
 Creator Kadir Fırat